kevindoorhomes/doorway/listing-agent/process-guide/listing-live.md

 >
 > Savannah

-Be sure to edit the CSS details to fit your client's needs.
+\*Be sure to edit the paragraph in the canned response that discusses the CSS details to fit your client's needs.